adrian-soch/Pacemaker-Project/README.md

 Acompanied with a device-control-module developed in **Python**.

-> Upcoming changes
+> Just Added
-> - serial communication between dcm and pacemaker
+> - serial communication between DCM and pacemaker
-> - rate adaptive modes (using built in acelerometer)
-> - more documentation